Planning-Inspectorate/applications-service/README.md

 # Applications Service

-Monorepo for all Applications Service services and infrastructure
+Monorepo for all Applications Service services

 ## TL;DR